patriciogonzalezvivo/glslCanvas/README.md

 [GlslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas) is JavaScript Library that helps you easily load GLSL Fragment and Vertex Shaders into an HTML canvas.
-I have used this in my [Book of Shaders](http://www.thebookofshaders.com).
+I have used this in my [Book of Shaders](http://thebookofshaders.com) and [glslEditor](http://editor.thebookofshaders.com).

 ## How to use it?